khandriod/HACNetV2/README.md

 ## 🔍 What distinguishes HACNetv2 from existing crack detection models?

 ### 🚀 Simplicity
-HACNetv2 employs a straightforward architecture composed of six identical HybridASPA blocks, each maintaining consistent structure, parameters, input/output channel dimensions, and resolution.
+A straightforward architecture composed of six identical HybridASPA blocks, each maintaining consistent structure, parameters, input/output channel dimensions, and resolution.

 ### 🎯 Effectiveness
-HACNetv2 demonstrates superior detection accuracy, particularly in identifying tiny and fine-grained cracks, outperforming existing state-of-the-art models.
+Superior detection accuracy, particularly in identifying tiny and fine-grained cracks.

 ### ⚡ Efficiency
-With only **1.17M parameters**, HACNetv2 achieves real-time inference performance, making it highly suitable for deployment on resource-constrained devices such as the **Jetson Orin AGX**.
+With only **1.17M parameters**, achieves real-time inference performance in **Jetson Orin AGX**.

 The source code for HACNet is available at [https://github.com/hanshenChen/HacNet](https://github.com/hanshenChen/HACNet).